kmtsui/wcsim_hybrid_attenuation_fit/README.md

 - ROOT 5.34.34+ or 6+
 - (Optional) WCSIM hybridPMT branch

 Setup your ROOT before compilation.
-It is required to have Minuit2 and MathMore in ROOT for minimization.
+It is required to have Minuit2 in ROOT for minimization.
 OpenMP installation is recommended to take advantage of parallelism when doing the fit.

 From within the cloned repository